yodalee/computationbook-rust/README.md

     * [deterministic and non-deterministic pushdown automata](just_add_power)
 * Chapter 5: [The Ultimate Machine](the_ultimate_machine)
     * [deterministic Turing machines](the_ultimate_machine)
+* Chapter 6: I'm not able to implement this chapter in Rust.
 * Chapter 7: [Universality is Everywhere](universality_is_everywhere)
     * [tag systems](universality_is_everywhere/tag_systems)
+* Chapter 8: Not planning to implement this chapter.
 * Chapter 9: [Programming in Toyland](programming_in_toyland)
     * [abstract interpretation: arithmetic with signs](programming_in_toyland/signs)
     * [type systems](programming_in_toyland/types)